Skip to contents

 alternative

 a character string specifying the alternative hypothesis, must be one of "greater" or "less".
-No default value. "greater" means superiority of treatment over placebo is established by an odds ratio greater than 1 because a logistic regression model is fitted with endpoint ~ I(arm != placebo).
+No default value. "greater" means superiority of treatment over placebo is established by an odds ratio greater than 1.

 ...